rodarima/sa/3/README.md

 ### Task 3.7

-Task 3.7: Compile and execute in your login node the sequential code 3.1 presented in section 3.4.1 .
+Question: Compile and execute in your login node the sequential code 3.1 presented in section 3.4.1 .

 	% cat pi.c